naacl-org/naacl-2025-website/README.md

 2. Clone this repository.
 Note that this repository uses submodules so to properly check out the submodule code, run `git submodule init` and `git submodule update` after you clone the repository.
 You will need the submodule to generate the schedule for the website.

-3. Run the gems needed by this repository:
+3. Install the gems needed by this repository:
     ```
     bundle config set --local path 'vendor/bundle'
     bundle install